SweetJenn23/BlockchainLab/README.md

 **block:** An ordered set of transactions that is cryptographically linked to the preceding block(s) on a channel.

 **chain:** The chain of the ledger is a transaction log structured as hash-linked blocks of transactions.
-Peers receive blocks of transactions from the ordering service, mark the block?s transactions as valid or invalid based on endorsement policies and concurrency violations, and append the block to the hash chain on the peer?s file system.
+Peers receive blocks of transactions from the ordering service, mark the block's transactions as valid or invalid based on endorsement policies and concurrency violations, and append the block to the hash chain on the peer's file system.

 **Hyperledger Fabric:** A particular implementation of blockchain technology.
 This implementation is built for business use.
 It is an open source project lead by the Linux Foundation.
-It is one project within the Hyperledger Project.
+It is one project within Hyperledger Project.
 For more information, visit the [Hyperledger Project page](http://www.hyperledger.org/).

 **_Note:_** You will see blockchain, ledger, Hyperledger (referring to the fabric) and fabric used interchangeably.
 They are all referring to the concept of blockchain.